 The park has been busy refurbishing the logging exhibit.
-Final touches will be finished in early August, but in the meantime, most sections are open and park visitors can still take in the heritage of those early days.
+Final touches will be finished in mid-August, but in the meantime, most sections are open and park visitors can still take in the heritage of those early days.

 The lake itself is quite large (15 km long) with a number of bays to explore.
 A boat launch and docks are found between Maple Ridge and Brown’s Bay campgrounds, and provide access to a beautiful area for boating and fishing.

 The lake’s size gives kayakers a chance to get into the rhythm and spend days exploring.
 The park’s backcountry campsites allow canoeists an easy “base-camp” to check out the lake from, and are surrounded by boreal forest.

 The gatehouse/park store sells maps with underwater contours showing structure and shoals.
 Stop by the gatehouse before leaving for your site!
 The park also provides a free map of the backcountry campsites.